 The owner Nicky Cassidy makes his presence felt, taking a part in service and engaging in friendly interaction at the tables, which is a big plus for an hotel restaurant.

-All round The Terrace is a very welcome find for residents and has the potential to fill a niche for locals, offering a degree of privacy, some sophistication on the plate and good service along with value.
+All round The Terrace is a very welcome find for residents and fills a niche for locals too, offering a degree of privacy, some sophistication on the plate and good service along with value.

-Add to that the stability of the manager/chef brother partnership, and this place should establish itself well in the town as a dining destination.
+Add to that the stability of the manager/chef brother partnership, and it is no surprise that this place has established itself so well in the town as a dining destination.